TheDucky-2/DataLabX/README.md

 ## Why would I even use DataLab?

-Because DataLab goes by the philosophy that data science should feel like someone is sitting next to you, guiding you step-by-step.
+Because most data problems don’t come from bad models - **they come from poor data understanding**.

+DataLab is built to feel like:

+> Someone sitting next to you, explaining what your data is doing and why.

 DataLab is built with:

-- Beginner-friendly language
+- Conceptual understanding before automation

-- Real-world messy data testing
+- Real-world messy data

-- Clean modular engineering
+- Clear explanations and safe defaults

-- Reusable workflows
+- Modular, reusable workflows

-- Performance in mind
+- Performance without complexity

-- Clear explanations

 If you’re new to data… OR switching careers… OR want to understand data deeply…